 The Sacramento Bee reports in its May 6, 2000 edition that “After long climb, state’s prison population falls.”
 It should come as no surprise that the Three Strikes initiative gets no credit for the prison population decrease.
 A decrease was anticipated all along once Three Strikes began taking the hard core offenders off the street.
-Naturally, we at the Three Strikes website are glad to provide you a copy to read for yourself.

 This link is to a Fresno Bee article detailing how Three Strikes removed a mentally ill offender off the streets.
 Though the jury was deadlocked on the man’s sanity at the time of his multiple attempts to kill his family and neighbors, Three Strikes sent him to prison for being a previous two-strike felon in possession of a firearm.

 Here’s another Sacramento Bee article detailing the conviction of the ‘Bicycle Thief’ that was featured on the 60 Minutes segment of Three Strikes.
 It should be noted that the thief had 11 prior convictions that led to his being sentenced under the Three Strikes law.
 It should also be noted that his victim, who was pregnant at the time, lost her baby due to all the excitement.